zediogoviana/zediogoviana.github.io/content/other-media.md

 Here you can find a list of other things I have done online, but in a different media (talks/workshops, videos, podcasts, etc...).

+- **NODES 2023 - Using Graph Theory to Model a Production Line and Predict Delivery Dates** \
+Almost everything in our day-to-day lives can be modeled as a graph, including production factories that haven't made the move to technological and digitized manufacturing.
+In the first part of this session, I dive into modeling a diverse and highly human-dependent production line using graph theory and using Neo4j to visualize it.
+In the second part, you'll see how to use graph theory and Discrete Event Simulations (DES) to predict the delivery dates for orders and packages.\
+**[Oct 2023]**

+&nbsp;
+{{< youtube id="56yqbAMf-FI" title="NODES 2023 - Using Graph Theory to Model a Production Line and Predict Delivery Dates" >}}

+&nbsp;
 - **Genetic Algorithms With José Diogo Viana - EMx 211** \
 I joined the show to talk about, Genetic Algorithms to optimize an Asset Portfolio and a bit about what we did at **Finiam**.
 Check [Top End Devs page](https://topenddevs.com/podcasts/elixir-mix/episodes/genetic-algorithms-with-jose-diogo-viana-emx-211) for the full description and links. \
 **[Mar 2023]**